sass/sass-spec/STYLE_GUIDE.md

 </details>

-When [marking a spec as `:todo`][], follow it with a comment that refers to an issue in the implementation in question tracking the feature the spec tests.
+When [marking a spec as `:todo`][], use a reference to an issue in the implementation in question tracking the feature the spec tests.
 If there isn't an issue yet, create one.
 Make sure to also link that issue back to the specs for it!

 [marking a spec as `:todo`]: README.md#todo